jetbrains-academy/flask-app-course/Deploy API on Docker/Docker run configuration setup/task.md

 - In **Bind ports**, click the folder symbol and in the window that opens (Port Bindings), click + and add the ports to be bound.
 In our case, add 5000 to both Host post and Container port.
 Leave everything else as is.
 ![](config2.png)
+- Add the name of the container and image tag.
+Please use "flask-app-invsys" and "flask-app-invsys-img" respectively
 - Click Ok two times.

 Now if you run the Dockerfile you should be able to access your app via `http://0.0.0.0:5000/items`.